Blog

 Cost at the $10M-$50M ARR stage

-Winston Francois: A WF fractional CMO engagement runs $12K-$22K per month.
+Winston Francois: A WF fractional CMO engagement runs $12K-$22K per month depending on scope and time commitment.
 This covers strategic leadership, execution oversight, and team development.
-You still need execution resources – internal hires or targeted agencies – but you can right-size those to what the strategy actually calls for rather than what a firm's service packages include.
+You still need execution resources – but you can right-size those to what the strategy actually calls for, not what a firm's service packages happen to include.

-Competitor: A full-service growth marketing firm in B2B SaaS typically runs $15K-$50K per month depending on channel scope, ad spend management, and content volume.
+Competitor: A full-service B2B SaaS growth marketing firm typically runs $15K-$50K per month depending on channel scope and content volume.
 Firms like Directive and Refine Labs run $20K-$40K per month for a substantive demand generation engagement.
-Some charge a percentage of ad spend on top of the retainer, which scales cost without a corresponding scale in strategic oversight.
+Some charge a percentage of ad spend on top of the retainer, which scales cost without scaling strategic oversight.

 Verdict: A $20K-$40K/month agency retainer for execution without a strategic owner above it is often misallocated at the $10M-$30M ARR stage.
-The same budget split between a fractional CMO at $15K and a lean specialist agency at $10K-$15K in the specific channel the strategy identifies as highest-leverage usually produces better pipeline ROI.
+The same budget split between a fractional CMO at $15K and a lean specialist agency at $10K-$15K in the highest-leverage channel identified by the strategy usually produces better pipeline ROI.

 Which Is Right for You?

 Winston Francois is the right choice for B2B SaaS companies at Series A and Series B where the pipeline problem is strategic: unclear ICP, wrong channel mix, disconnected marketing and sales motion, or a go-to-market that produces activity but not revenue.
-Growth marketing firms are the right choice when the strategy is already clear and the constraint is execution bandwidth in a specific channel.
-The combination that works best at $10M-$50M ARR is a fractional CMO directing a lean specialist execution agency – not a full-service growth firm operating without strategic oversight above them.
+Growth marketing firms are the right choice when strategy is clear and the constraint is execution bandwidth in a specific channel.
+The combination that works at $10M-$50M ARR is a fractional CMO directing a lean specialist execution agency – not a full-service firm operating without strategic oversight above it.

 Book a Strategy Call